jcarlosrga/omop_atlas_webapi/README.md

 docker-compose up
 ```

-Building may take long time and it depends on the performance of host computer
+Building may take long time and it depends on the performance of host computer.

-Whait for a couple of minutes after the launch for the initialisation of container
+Whait for a couple of minutes after the launch for the initialisation of container.

-Atlas will be available here http://192.168.1.8:8081/atlas/
+Atlas will be available here http://<your.ip.address>:8081/atlas/
-Where 192.168.1.8 is the IP adress of the computer with container